Welcome to my blog

 Apple Unveils New M1-Powered MacBook Air MacBook Pro and Mac mini

-Continuing its pandemic-driven approach of short, focused announcements, Apple once again took to the Internet to stream its “One More Thing” event.
-On center stage this time was the Mac, or specifically, three Macs, all of which replace the longstanding Intel chip with Apple’s new M1 chip.
+Continuing its pandemic-driven approach of short, focused announcements, Apple once again took to the Internet to stream its "One More Thing" event.
+On center stage this time was the Mac, or specifically, three Macs, all of which replace the longstanding Intel chip with Apple's new M1 chip.
+The transition marks a significant shift in Apple's hardware strategy, one that has been years in the making.
 All three Macs can be ordered now and will be available within a week or so.
-What Is the M1 and Why Should You Care?
-Before we talk about the Macs that are now based on Apple’s custom-designed M1 chip, let’s explain what...

 Home Screen Widgets Take Center Stage in iOS 14

-A significant new feature in iOS 14 is Home screen widgets, information-rich tiles that share space on a Home screen with app icons. iPhone users familiar with Google’s Android smartphone operating system have long clamored for widgets because they provide quick information at a glance, without having to launch an app or swipe right on the Home screen for Today view.
-In fact, you could think of iOS 14’s Home screen widgets as having escaped Today view—which is still there and provides access to a scrolling list of widgets that...
+A significant new feature in iOS 14 is Home screen widgets, information-rich tiles that share space on a Home screen with app icons. iPhone users familiar with Google's Android smartphone operating system have long clamored for widgets because they provide quick information at a glance, without having to launch an app or swipe right on the Home screen for Today view.
+This feature allows users to access frequently needed information directly from their Home screen, streamlining their workflow and saving time.

 Disaster Recovery Best Practices for Small Businesses